Orintaa/rsschool-cv/cv.md

 ## English

-I have B2 skill level in writing and speaking.
+B2 skill level in writing and speaking.